 Since 1 April 2019 the registered office of Fundamenta-Lakáskassza Zrt. has been Alkotás utca 55-61.
 Apart from Fundamenta-Lakáskassza Zrt., this modern, environmentally conscious office building also accommodates the subsidiaries.
-In addition, the Company has two permanent establishments in Budapest and ten branch offices around the country:
+In addition, the Company has two permanent establishments in Budapest: